cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 #### Syncing a node using local snapshots

-On startup, if `local_sync` is set to `true`, CometBFT will try to look for an existing snapshot at the path given by the operator.
-The snapshots will be loaded and state restored as if they came from a peer in the current implementation.
+On startup, if `local_sync` is set to `true`, CometBFT will look for an existing snapshot at the path given by the operator.
+If a snapshot is available, it will be loaded and state restored as if it came from a peer in the current implementation.

 Note that, if it is not CometBFT that created the snapshot export from the data retrieved via ABCI (a combination of `ListSnapshots` and `LoadChunks`), CometBFT might not be aware of how the snapshot was exported, and needs to ask the application to restore the snapshot.